ArielDomchik/check-operating-system-script/README.md

 - Result Printing: Prints specific information based on the detected distribution.
 Supported distributions: RedHat, CentOS, SuSe.
 Displays a generic message if the distribution is unrecognized.

 The script has been tested successfully on various Linux distributions, including Ubuntu, SuSe, RedHat, CentOS, and macOS (using EC2 instances on AWS).

-This task provided an excellent opportunity to gain practical knowledge of linux commands and bash scripting.
-It was a valuable learning experience, and I thoroughly enjoyed the challenge.